Skip to content

 issuerKeyId Key ID within the DID document used for signing

-allowedPurposes Merchant category allowlist — enforced by the AI agent, not the verifier
+allowedPurposes Merchant category allowlist — enforced by the AI agent and the Trust Gateway (see Purpose Enforcement)

 scope Use TRIP for multi-day or multi-session delegations